Kiaora-MT/azure-102-foundational/content/1_Introduction/_index.md

 ## Learning Objectives

 Upon completion of this workshop, you will gain understanding of the following objectives:
+  * Azure Services Overview
-  * Azure Networking Concepts
+  * Azure Network Concepts
+  * FortiGate-VM support for Azure
-  * Azure Architecture Concepts
+  * Create an Azure unsecured VNET
-  * FortiGate FortiOS terminology
+  * Deploy a FortiGate-VM to create an Azure secured VNET
-  * Creating & applying Firewall policies with security profiles & objects to control traffic flows
+  * Configure FortiGate firewall policies to control access to/from the Internet
-  * Testing traffic flows to validate the implemented networking and security controls

 <!--
 ## Workshop Components